This electrical conduction system has two branches for each lower chamber of the heart called the branch of the right beam and the left bundle branch.

-The incomplete blockage of the right branch of the heart is an alteration that affects the electrical system of the heart, the severity of this alteration will depend on whether the occurrence of this alteration is spontaneous or is associated with heart disease.
+The incomplete blockage of the right branch of the heart is an alteration that affects the electrical system of the heart; the severity of this alteration will depend on whether the occurrence of this alteration is spontaneous or is associated with heart disease.

 The heart has an intrinsic system for transferring electrical impulses.

-The heartbeat, under normal conditions, begins in the sinoatrial node (NSA), which is a bundle of nerve tissue where the electrical impulse originates, which is known as the natural pacemaker and is located in the upper part of the right atrium.
+The heartbeat, under normal conditions, begins in the sinoatrial node (NSA), a bundle of nerve tissue where the electrical impulse originates, which is known as the natural pacemaker and is located in the upper part of the right atrium.

-This impulse diffuses to the atria, causing them to contract, in the same way it reaches the atrioventricular nodule, which is made up of a group of specialized cells, which are located just above the ventricles.
+This impulse diffuses to the atria, causing them to contract in the same way it reaches the atrioventricular nodule, which is made up of a group of specialized cells, which are located just above the ventricles.

-From here the impulse continues through the bundle of His, which are bands of nerve-like fibers that carry electrical signals, propagating the rhythm of atrial contraction to the ventricles.
+The impulse continues through the bundle of His, which are bands of nerve-like fibers that carry electrical signals, propagating the rhythm of atrial contraction to the ventricles.

-When this happens, the stimulation of the myocardial cells of the ventricle does not follow the usual path and they contract following an atypical sequence.
-Although usually stimulation is effective.
+When this happens, the stimulation of the myocardial cells of the ventricle does not follow the usual path, and they contract following an atypical sequence, although usually, stimulation is effective.

-On the other hand, when incomplete right bundle branch block occurs, the graphic representation of the QRS complex on the electrocardiogram is less than 120 milliseconds.
+On the other hand, when an incomplete right bundle branch block occurs, the graphic representation of the QRS complex on the electrocardiogram is less than 120 milliseconds.

 These clots are usually formed in the legs and move through the bloodstream to the down.